 Holding drunk drivers responsible for punitive damages just makes sense from a public policy standpoint.
 Is holding drunken drivers liable for punitive damages consistent with Maryland’s public policy on punitive damages?

 Drunk driving is not actual malice as defined in Zenobia.
-But that law was made by judges, not the Maryland legislature.
+But judges made that law, not the Maryland legislature.
 How can we award punitive damages for fraud and not for killing a child because you made an affirmative choice to drive drunk?
-It does not make sense and the Maryland legislature needs to step up and do the right thing.
+It makes little sense and the Maryland legislature needs to step up and do the right thing.

 States That Allow Punitive Damages Against Drunk Drivers